 Based on early studies which revealed a high association between porcelain gallbladder and gallbladder adenocarcinoma (22-30% of porcelain gallbladders developing gallbladder adenocarcinoma 3), cholecystectomy has been routinely performed when a porcelain gallbladder is identified.

-More recent studies have cast some doubt on the association, and the risk of gallbladder cancer associated with calcification of the wall may be 5-7% 1,4.
+More recent studies have cast some doubt on the association, and the risk of gallbladder cancer associated with calcification of the wall may be as low as 5-7% 1,4.

-There is no accepted follow-up interval, but the annual incidence of developing gallbladder cancer is likely to be <1% per year, and CT follow-up is likely unhelpful 4.
+There is no accepted follow-up interval, but the annual incidence of developing gallbladder cancer is likely to be <1% per year, and CT follow-up is likely to be unhelpful 4.

 On ultrasound, also consider: